knyar/wireguard-go/README.md

 for your wifi connection, the second for the tethered phone connection.
 If both endpoints have the same IP, it means that the pf-based port rediction script did not work as expected.

+Note that the upstream `wg show` command will always only show a single endpoint.

 ## Possible improvements